 There are countless controversies connected with this issue.
 So, people believe that the best way to get the necessary amount of vitamin D in our system is to expose ourselves to the sun more often, but not too much.

 The natural vitamin D we get from the sun, can’t compare to the medical supplements.
 That is because exposure to UV creates nitric oxide and lowers blood pressure.
 Therefore, all we have to do is go out more and enjoy the sunny days.

 But there are people who despite going outside, still lack the necessary amount of vitamin D.

 When to Take Vitamin D3 Supplements

 It all depends on the lifestyle, age, time of the year, location, etc. However, make sure whatever you choose to do, don’t take too much of this vitamin.

-If you are vulnerable to sun exposure, there are supplements you can take together with vitamin K2 because it can maximize the effect.
+If we are vulnerable to sun exposure, there are supplements we can take together with vitamin K2 because they can maximize the effect.
 The ideal dosage varies from 40 to 60 ng/ml during the entire year.
 But sometimes it might be 2,000 IUs per day or even 8,000 IUs.